Recovery from bone conduction implant surgery

 How long does it take to recover?

 A surgeon will want the incision to heal before the sound processor is fitted and programmed for the first time.
-Hearing health professional will advise how much time it will take to recover before the fitting.
+Hearing health professional will advise how much time it will take need to recover before the fitting.

 Many people return to work or normal activities within a few days after surgery, but some people may want to give themselves at least a week to recover.